-Employer Proportionate Share of Pension Expense - The employer proportionate share of the State's pension expense that is associated with City Colleges of Chicago is recognized as nonoperating revenue with matching operating expense (compensation and benefits) in the financial statements.
-The basis of allocation used in the proportionate share is the actual reported pensionable contributions made to SURS defined benefit plan during fiscal year 2021.
+City Colleges of Chicago Community College District No. 508 [Notes to Basic Financial Statements June 30, 2022 used in the proportionate share is the actual reported pensionable contributions ma"de to SURS defined benefit plan during fiscal year 2021.
 As a result, City Colleges recognized revenue and pension expense of \$115,823,711 from this special funding situation during the year ended June 30, 2022.
 On the statement of revenues, expenses and changes in net position, the revenue is reflected in other state grants and contracts and the pension expense is reflected in fringe benefits.